airsdk/apm/docs/PackageDefinition.md

 - required configuration variables to be inserted into the above

->
-> It may be advantageous to leverage an existing packaging management platform here, something like a Maven Repository potentially combined with Gradle?
->

 A package most likely will be made of a series of files in a structure with a main "index" file.
-A package

 ## Index